 5. Diners Club personal charge card

 Another card with a respectable ‘everyday’ earning rate: the Diners Club personal charge card – again attracting the same Virgin Australia credit card surcharge as Visa, Mastercard or AMEX, but delivering the equivalent of 1.33 Velocity points per dollar spent.

-That’s true when you opt for the Diners Club + Mastercard combo, because even if you don’t use the Mastercard, your Diners Club earning rate is higher than when holding only the Diners card: being two Diners Club Rewards points per dollar spent (as of June 15 2017), equal to 1.33 Velocity points.
+That’s true when you opt for the Diners Club + Mastercard combo, because even if you don’t use the Mastercard, your Diners Club earning rate is higher than when holding only the Diners card: being two Diners Club Rewards points per dollar spent, equal to 1.33 Velocity points.

 Honourable mention: Westpac Altitude Black American Express

-Closely behind Diners Club, the Westpac Altitude Black American Express card delivers the equivalent of 1.25 Velocity points per dollar spent (as of July 1) on all charges – including Virgin Australia flight bookings, but excluding ATO payments – with a $195 annual fee in the first year ($395 thereafter).
+Closely behind Diners Club, the Westpac Altitude Black American Express card delivers the equivalent of 1.25 Velocity points per dollar spent on all charges – including Virgin Australia flight bookings, but excluding ATO payments – with a $195 annual fee in the first year ($395 thereafter).

-Also included is an Altitude Black Mastercard, promising the equivalent of 0.625 Velocity points per dollar spent both at home and abroad (as of July 1), with cardholders first earning points in the Altitude Rewards program and then converting them over to Velocity Frequent Flyer.
+Also included is an Altitude Black Mastercard, promising the equivalent of 0.625 Velocity points per dollar spent both at home and abroad, with cardholders first earning points in the Altitude Rewards program and then converting them over to Velocity Frequent Flyer.